 The quantitative treatment includes developing an understanding of the equilibrium law and constant (Kc).
 Students often find it difficult to rationalise Le Chatelier's principle, and the effect of factors on equilibrium position and yield, with the fact that the only factor that affects the equilibrium constant is temperature.
 To many students this seems counter-intuitive.

 Once the basic ideas of equilibrium are mastered the concept is applied to the much larger topic of acid-base equilibria, including calculation of pH for strong and weak acids and buffers.
-This area has been assigned to a separate list which also covers equilibria of gaseous sytems and Kp.
+This area has been assigned to a separate list.

-As such this list provides resources relating to the first year of A level (or AS) which includes qualitative aspects and the equilibrium constant (Kc).
+This list provides resources relating to the first year of A level (or AS) which includes qualitative aspects and the equilibrium constant (Kc).
+This leads to the teaching of equilibria in gases and the equilibrium constant Kp, normally taught in the second year of an A level course.

 Whilst this list provides a source of information and ideas for experimental work, it is important to note that recommendations can date very quickly.
 Do NOT follow suggestions which conflict with current advice from CLEAPSS, SSERC or other recent safety guides. eLibrary users are responsible for ensuring that any activity, including practical work, which they carry out is consistent with current regulations related to Health and Safety and that they carry an appropriate risk assessment.
 Further information is provided in our Health and Safety guidance.’